 This source code is to be used when transferring monies from one fund to another without issuing a warrant.
 Funds must be in the same bank account.
-Due to financial accounting and transparency, his method is not recommended.
-A warrant should be used for all interfund transfers.

 For example, the Child Nutrition Fund has a loan agreement in place with the General Fund.
 This loan agreement allows for the Child Nutrition Fund to reimburse the General Fund for expenditures made when the money becomes available.
 Both banking accounts for these funds are at the same bank (or could even be in the same banking account); therefore, a transfer from one fund to the other can take place without issuing a warrant.
 Both funds would use Source of Revenue 6200; the Child Nutrition would be negative and the General Fund would be positive: